swiftlang/swift-org-website/getting-started/vapor-web-server/index.md

 ## Choosing a web framework

 Over the years, the Swift community created several web frameworks designed to help building web services.
-This guide focuses on the [Vapor](https://vapor.codes) web framework, a popular choice with the community.
+This guide focuses on the [Vapor](https://vapor.codes) web framework, a popular choice within the community.

 ## Installing Vapor